rockchalkwushock/Helios-Weather-App/README.md

 ## Purpose:
 The purpose of this app is to give the user access to the current & hourly weather data of US Cities.

+## Future Features:
+I have built a module for changing the background image based on the current time of day & weather condition.
+Working on implementing this into the application.
+Will require restyling of applicaiton.

 ## Technologies: